Guidelines on prosecuting cases involving communications sent via social media

 - CPSD cases: To ensure that cases which call for an immediate response can be dealt with while suspects are still in police custody, CPS Direct lawyers may charge cases involving communications sent via social media which fall into Category 4 with the prior authority of the CPSD CCP or DCCP.

-- Cases not charged by CPSD: Other cases referred to CPS Areas pre-charge, or charged by the police, require authorisation from the Private Office Legal Team.
-Authority is required before any final decision is made to charge or where the Area intends to proceed with a police charge.
+- Cases not charged by CPSD: Other cases referred to CPS Areas pre-charge, or charged by the police, require authorisation from the Director's Legal Advisor.
+Authority is also required before any final decision is made to charge or where the Area intends to proceed with a police charge.
+Referrals to the DLA should be submitted electronically to the DLA Inbox and the e-mail should contain the following:

 Any terrorist related threat or other communication should be referred to the Special Crime and Counter Terrorism Division.